 Cardigan, Cenarth and the Wool Museum

 In the Cenarth, Cardigan and National Wool Museum tour, West Wales specialist Marion Davies will show you the heritage rich Teifi Valley.
-Visit Cardigan, an elegant, largely Welsh speaking town with a dramatic Norman Castle, and Cenarth, home to the National Coracle Centre and a 17th century mill.
+Visit Cardigan, an elegant, largely Welsh speaking town with a dramatic Norman Castle, and Cenarth, home to a 17th century mill.
 You’ll also go to the National Wool Museum in Drefach Felindre, a village which used to produce blankets, shirts and socks by the cartload.

 Castles and forts of North Wales